1. Signaling in cerebral cavernous malformation:

 3. Lymphatic vascular development and biology:

 Although largely forgotten for almost a century, the lymphatic vascular system is essential for many aspects of vertebrate life and a major player in many human diseases, including both cardiovascular disease and cancer.
-Our lab investigates a number of signaling pathways and cellular responses essential for lymphatic vascular development and function, including a specialized platelet receptor (CLEC2) the mediates lympho-venous hemostasis at sites of connection between the lymphatic and blood vasculatures and specialized signaling pathways (VEGF-C/VEGFR3) by which lymphatic vessels grow.
-Rotation projects are presently available in both of these areas and in the new area of organ-specific lymphatic function using mouse genetic models and endothelial cell studies ex vivo.
+Our lab investigates a number of signaling pathways and cellular responses essential for lymphatic vascular development and function, including specialized signaling pathways (VEGF-C/VEGFR3) by which lymphatic vessels grow.
+Rotation projects are presently available in both of these areas and in the new area of organ-specific lymphatic function using mouse genetic models and endothelial cell studies.